yunshiuan/tomnet-project/benchmark/test_on_human_data/Readme.txt

 	(ii) there is no 'S'.
 So should take the first position as the position of 'S'.
 	(iii) there is no 'Maze:' at the first line
-	(iv) there is 'unmoved' step which should be ignored (4) Use FileZilla SFTP to log in and download files
+	(iv) there is 'unmoved' step which should be ignored (v) it is A, B, C, D instead of C, D, E, F.
+(4) Use FileZilla SFTP to log in and download files

 data path: